-Item No.: 143-2708+R0509 Date of Meeting: May 28-29, 2009 Institution: Program Title: Montana State University Billings- College of Technology Temporary Associate of Applied Science (AAS) Welding and Metal Fabrication Technology (and) Applied Certificate in Welding for Energy Technology Committee nex ssioner's des t regular mee those may be approved by the Commissioner of Higher Education or the ignee.
-The approval of such proposals will be conveyed to the Board of Regents at ting of the board.
-The institution must file the request with the Office of the gher Education by means of a memo to the Deputy Commissioner.
-A. Level I action requested (check all that apply): Level I proposals include campus initiatives typically characterized by (a) minimal costs; (b) clear adherence to approved campus mission; and (c) the absence of significant programmatic impact on other institutions within Montana University System and Community Colleges. □ 1.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; Adding new minors or certificates where there is a major; ☐ 4. ☐ 5.
-Departmental mergers and name changes; Program revisions; and 6.
-Distance delivery of previously authorized degree programs. chief acader for inclusion designee mu achieved, th with Level II documentation: With Level II documentation circulated to all campus nic officers in advance, the Commissioner or designee may propose additional items in the Level I process.
-For these items to move forward, the Commissioner or ust reach consensus with the chief academic officers.
-When consensus is not e Commissioner or designee will move the item to the Level II review process.
-Options within an existing major of degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.
-Science Dec documentati public sector rary Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup on, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the regular gents program approval process.
-Level I approval for programs under this provision will be limited to two years.
+tem No o.: 143-2708+R0509 Date of Meeting: May 28-29, 2009 nstitution: - Program Title: Montana State University E Billings- College of T Technology Temporary Associate of Applied Science (AAS) Welding and Metal Fabrication Technology (and) Applied Certificate in Welding for Energy Technology Commi ssioner's designee se may be approved by the Co e.
+The approval of such propos sals will be conveyed to the Board of Regents at Commis of the board.
+The institution m Education by means of a mem $\boxtimes$ initiatives typically mission; and (c) the on requested (check all that a y characterized by (a) minimal he absence of significant prog ity System and Community Co costs; (b) clear adhe rammatic impact on c erence to approved campus Mech 2.
+E Re-titling existing majors, minor anized Agriculture to B.S.
+Eliminating existing majors, mir in Agricultural Opera tions Technology); Termi 4.
+C Checklist; Adding new minors or certificate Departmental mergers and nan Program revisions; and najor; Distance delivery of previously authorized degree pro ograms. chief academic of for inclusion in the designee must re Level II documentation: Wit fficers in advance, the Commise Level I process.
+For these it ach consensus with the chief ammissioner or designee will me ssioner or designee mems to move forward academic officers.
+W nay propose additional items , the Commissioner or hen consensus is not divisio ☐ 2.
+E on 7 Options within an existing majo Eliminating organizational units s and colleges or school Fechnology where changes red within larger institution Is with the exception Iguire Board action; $\boxtimes$ C. Temporary ( Science Degree F documentation, w Consolidating existing program Certificate or A.A.S. degree programs may be submitted as when they are offered in coopeners and the decision point to programs: Certificates Level I proposals, was ration with and/or at t ith memo and backup he request of private or Board of Regents program approval process.
+Le evel I approval for pro ograms under this provision will be limited to two years.
 Continuation of a program beyond the two years will require the normal program approval process as Level II Proposals.

-Item No.: 143-2708+R0509 Institution: Montana State University Billings

-College of Technology
+Item No.: 143-2708+R0509 Institution: Montana State University Billings College of Technology insure that all other campuses receive program information well in advance of submission.

 All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
 They will be placed on action agendas at subsequent meetings.
-All campuses agree to insure that all other campuses receive program information well in advance of submission.
+All campuses agree to